tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-cases where a server believes it has an existing association on a given host/port quartet and it receives an epoch=0 ClientHello, it SHOULD proceed with a new handshake but MUST NOT destroy the existing association until the client has demonstrated reachability either by completing a cookie exchange or by completing a complete handshake including delivering a verifiable Finished message.
+cases where a server believes it has an existing association on a given host/port quartet and it receives an epoch=0 ClientHello, it SHOULD proceed with a new handshake but MUST NOT destroy the existing association just because of the new ClientHello until the client has demonstrated reachability either by completing a cookie exchange or by completing a complete handshake including delivering a verifiable Finished message.
 After a correct Finished message is received, the server MUST abandon the previous association to avoid confusion between two valid associations with overlapping epochs.
 The reachability requirement prevents off-path/blind attackers from destroying associations merely by sending forged ClientHellos.

+The server MAY destroy the existing association after receiving a new handshake with epoch=0 and before completing the handshake if and only if there is a severe external condition which requires the server to do so, such as a server side reboot, running out of memory, et cetera.

 Note: it is not always possible to distinguish which association a given packet is from.
 For instance, if the client performs